Travel To Kyrgyzstan: An Independent Woman’s Guide

 The low-level street harassment so prevalent in some countries is absent here, and while attitudes towards women can be incredibly traditional (bride kidnappings, for example), customs apply to local women, not foreigners.

-In Bishkek, I worried about the packs of roaming dogs hanging around for food, and in the countryside, some of the roads were vertiginous.
-Otherwise, I never felt unsafe while I was there.
+In Bishkek, some travelers worry about the packs of roaming dogs hanging around for food, and in the countryside, a few roads are vertiginous.
+Otherwise, there’s no reason to feel unsafe while visiting Kyrgyzstan.

 Getting around Kyrgyzstan

-Kyrgyzstan is a wonderful place to push your boundaries but if I were a new traveler, I might consider a more “trodden” destination to sharpen my solo travel skills – the mountains are high, the roads a bit daunting, and some toilets look like they should belong more to fiction than reality.
+Kyrgyzstan is a wonderful place to push your boundaries but if you’re a new traveler, you might consider a more “trodden” destination to sharpen your solo travel skills – the mountains are high, the roads a bit daunting, and some toilets look like they should belong more to fiction than reality.

-That said, if you’re a bit travel savvy and can get yourself from A to B even if you don’t speak a word of the language, a Kyrgyzstan vacation is an adventure you’ll never forget.
-I haven’t.
+That said, if you’re a bit travel savvy and can get yourself from A to B even if you don’t speak a word of the language, a Kyrgyzstan trip is an adventure you’ll never forget.

 Best time to visit Kyrgyzstan